highlightjs/highlight.js/CONTRIBUTING.md

 - has a working familiarity with Regex? (you won't get too far without this)
 - perhaps has some rough familiarity with the idea of parsing text in general?
 - is willing to read our grammar documentation and look at other grammars?
+- wants to help, but doesn't fit any of these requirements?